Age of the Sturlungs

-The Age of the Sturlungs or the Sturlung Era (Sturlungaöld [ˈstʏ(r)tluŋkaˌœlt]) was a 42–44 year period of violent internal strife in mid-13th century Iceland.
+The Age of the Sturlungs or the Sturlung Era (Sturlungaöld [ˈstʏ(r)tluŋkaˌœlt]) was a 42-/44-year period of violent internal strife in mid-13th-century Iceland.
 It is documented in the Sturlunga saga.
 This period is marked by the conflicts of local chieftains, goðar, who amassed followers and fought wars, and is named for the Sturlungs, the most powerful family clan in Iceland at the time.
 The era led to the signing of the Old Covenant, which brought Iceland under the Norwegian crown.

 Goðar

 In the Icelandic Commonwealth, power was mostly in the hands of the goðar (local chieftains).
 Iceland was effectively divided into farthings (quarters).
 Within each farthing were nine Goði-dominions ("Goðorð").
 The North farthing had an additional three dominions because of its size.
-All in all there were 39 Goðorð.
+There were 39 Goðorð.

 The Goði-chieftains protected the farmers in their territory and exacted compensation or vengeance if their followers' rights were violated.
 In exchange, the farmers pledged their support to the Goði, both by voting in his favor in the Alþingi parliament and (if needed) by taking up arms against his enemies.
 The powers of the Goði-chieftains, however, were neither permanent nor inherited.
 This status came about by a combination of respect, honour, influence and wealth.
 The chieftains had to demonstrate their qualities as leaders, either by giving gifts to their followers or by holding great feasts.
 If the chieftain was seen as failing in any respect, his followers could simply choose another, more qualified Goði to support.

 The greatest chieftains of the 12th and 13th century started amassing great wealth and subsuming lesser dominions.
 Power in the country had consolidated within the grasp of a few family clans.
 They were: